alronz/b2c-database-selection/MongoDB/Basic Features/commands.md

 ])
 ````

 There are other methods that can create documents in MongoDB such as updateOne(), updateMany(), and replaceOne().
-These methods will create a new document it couldn't find a document with the same specified filter and when their "upsert" option is set to true.
+These methods will create a new document if it couldn't find a document with the same specified filter and when the "upsert" option is set to true.